githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/1-introduction.md

 By the end of this module, you'll be able to:

+- Explain what GitHub Copilot is and the advantages it provides
-- Understand the differences between GitHub Copilot, GitHub Copilot X, and Github Copilot for Business
+- Understand the availability of GitHub Copilot for individuals and Businesses
+- Discuss the future of GitHub Copilot with Copilot X
-- Learn how to get started and configure with GitHub Copilot
+- Learn how to get started using GitHub Copilot and some common configurations
-- Develop using GitHub Copilot and Visual Studio Code
+- Develop using GitHub Copilot with Visual Studio Code using hands-on exercises

 ## Prerequisites

 - A GitHub account
-- Completed the Microsoft Learn module, Introduction to GitHub
-- Completed the Microsoft Learn module, Introduction to GitHub Administration
-- Communicate effectively on GitHub by using Markdown

-Next up, let's dive into learning about GitHub Copilot.
+- Basic understanding of GitHub fundamentals